Chapman, Canha back Bassitt in A’s 8-4 win over Astros

 The A’s scored five runs against rookie starter Rogelio Armenteros (1-1) in the third, when the first seven hitters reached base safely.
 Canha’s two-run single highlighted a rally that gave the A’s a 5-2 lead.

 Armenteros gave up five runs and seven hits with one walk in four innings.
-The 25-year-old rookie was called up from Triple-A Round Rock to make his second career start and fifth appearance with starter Gerrit Cole missing his second turn in the rotation with a right hamstring injury.
+The 25-year-old was called up from Triple-A Round Rock to make his second career start and fifth appearance with starter Gerrit Cole missing his second turn in the rotation with a right hamstring injury.

+“It didn’t happen the way I wanted,” Armenteros said through a translator.
+“They found my holes in my execution.
+I have to keep focusing on all aspects of the game, pitch selection, execution and command.”

 Oakland opened up an 8-3 lead in the fifth, when four straight batters reached safely to start a three-run inning.